ljw1004/vbspec/vb/statements.md

 ### Iterator Methods

 Iterator methods are used as a convenient way to generate a sequence, one which can be consumed by the `For Each` statement.
-Iterator methods use the `Yield` statement (Section 10.15) to provide elements of the sequence.
+Iterator methods use the `Yield` statement (Section [Yield Statements](statements.md#yield-statements)) to provide elements of the sequence.
 (An iterator method with no `Yield` statements will produce an empty sequence).
 Here is an example of an iterator method:

 ```vb
 Iterator Function Test() As IEnumerable(Of Integer)